-TeamStaff's Medical Staffing business, TeamStaff Rx, has on a percentage of revenue basis, been our fastest growing business segment over the last few years.
-However, in comparison to the first fiscal quarter of 2002, revenue for this segment decreased by 14%.
+TeamStaff's revenues for the three months ended June 30, 2003 and 2002 were \$35,675,000 and \$46,874,000, respectively, which represents a decrease of \$11,199,000, or 23.9%, over the prior year fiscal quarter.
+Decreased revenues in TeamStaff's Medical Staffing division accounted for approximately \$4,614,000 less revenue, while our PEO division accounted for approximately \$6,457,000 less revenue.
+TeamStaff's Medical Staffing business, TeamStaff Rx, has, on a percentage of revenue basis, been our fastest growing business segment over the last few years.
+However, in comparison to the third fiscal quarter 2002, revenue for this segment decreased by 25%.
 This decrease has partially been attributed to our closing of the division's Houston, Texas office in April 2002.
 This office was primarily involved in staffing per diem nurses in the local Houston market.
-Our Medical Staffing business places temporary medical personnel in assignments that average at least thirteen weeks compared to per diem nurses, which are typically staffed on an hourly or daily basis.
+Our Medical Staffing business places predominantly long term temporary medical personnel in assignments that average at least thirteen weeks compared to per diem staffing, which are typically staffed on an hourly or daily basis.
 The overhead necessary to support per diem nursing did not justify keeping this business segment in operation.
 In addition, due to the increased number of temporary medical staffing companies that have appeared over the last few years, our Medical Staffing business segment is facing increased competition from a number of companies.
 While many of these companies had traditionally concentrated in the nursing market, they have expanded their operations into markets, such as imaging personnel staffing, where TeamStaff Rx has concentrated, and which previously were substantially less competitive.
+Also contributing to the decrease in revenues is the recent practice among hospitals of forcing overtime to permanent staff and replacing temporary positions with permanent hires.
+The PEO division's reduced revenue is being affected in part by the program, begun in the second fiscal quarter of 2002, to review the profitability of all PEO clients and effect price increases where appropriate to meet a targeted level of profitability.
+The declining economic conditions in the United States also contributed to a reduced workforce for our clients of approximately 4,000 worksite employees.